dtcenter/MET/met/docs/Users_Guide/README.rst

          summary statistics across the union of input columns rather than processing them separately.

-         For TCStat, the "-column" argument may be set to:
-            "TRACK" for track, along-track, and cross-track errors.
-            "WIND" for all wind radius errors.
-            "TI" for track and maximum wind intensity errors.
-            "AC" for along-track and cross-track errors.
-            "XY" for x-track and y-track errors.
-            "col" for a specific column name.
-            "col1-col2" for a difference of two columns.
-            "ABS(col or col1-col2)" for the absolute value.

-         Required Args: -line_type, -column
-         Optional Args: -by column_name to specify case information *out_alpha to override default alpha value of 0.05 *derive to derive statistics on the fly *column_union to summarize multiple columns

-      "aggregate"
-         To aggregate the STAT data for the STAT line type specified using the "-line_type" argument.
-The output of the job will be in the same format as the input line type specified.
-The following line types may be aggregated:
-      *line_type FHO, CTC, MCTC,
-                    SL1L2, SAL1L2, VL1L2, VAL1L2,
-                    PCT, NBRCNT, NBRCTC, GRAD,
-                    ISC, ECNT, RPS, RHIST, PHIST, RELP, SSVAR Required Args: -line_type

-      "aggregate_stat"
-         To aggregate the STAT data for the STAT line type specified using the "-line_type" argument.
-The output of the job will be the line type specified using the "-out_line_type" argument.
-The valid combinations of "-line_type" and "-out_line_type" are listed below.
-         -line_type FHO,   CTC,    -out_line_type CTS, ECLV
-         -line_type MCTC           -out_line_type MCTS
-         -line_type SL1L2, SAL1L2, -out_line_type CNT
-         -line_type VL1L2          -out_line_type VCNT
-         -line_type VL1L2, VAL1L2, -out_line_type WDIR (wind direction)
-         -line_type PCT,           -out_line_type PSTD, PJC, PRC, ECLV -line_type NBRCTC,        -out_line_type NBRCTS
-         -line_type ORANK,         -out_line_type ECNT, RPS, RHIST, PHIST, RELP, SSVAR
-         -line_type MPR,           -out_line_type FHO, CTC, CTS,
-                                                  MCTC, MCTS, CNT,
-                                                  SL1L2, SAL1L2,
-                                                  VL1L2, VCNT,
-                                                  PCT, PSTD, PJC, PRC, ECLV,
-                                                  WDIR (wind direction)
-         Required Args:
-            -line_type, -out_line_type
-         Additional Required Args for -line_type MPR:
-            -out_thresh or -out_fcst_thresh and -out_obs_thresh
-            When -out_line_type FHO, CTC, CTS, MCTC, MCTS, PCT, PSTD, PJC, PRC
-         Additional Optional Args for -line_type MPR:
-            -mask_grid, -mask_poly, -mask_sid
-            -out_thresh or -out_fcst_thresh and -out_obs_thresh
-            -out_cnt_logic
-            -out_wind_thresh or -out_fcst_wind_thresh and
-            -out_obs_wind_thresh
-            -out_wind_logic
-            When -out_line_type WDIR
-         Additional Optional Arg for:
-            -line_type ORANK -out_line_type PHIST, SSVAR ...
-            -out_bin_size
-         Additional Optional Args for:
-            -out_line_type ECLV ...
-            -out_eclv_points

-      "ss_index"
-         The skill score index job can be configured to compute a weighted average of skill scores derived from a configurable set of variables, levels, lead times, and statistics.
-The skill score index is computed using two models, a forecast model and a reference model.
-For each statistic in the index, a skill score is computed as:
-            SS = 1 - (S[model]*S[model])/(S[reference]*S[reference])
-         Where S is the statistic.
-         Next, a weighted average is computed over all the skill scores.
-         Lastly, an index value is computed as:
-            Index = sqrt(1/(1-SS[avg]))
-         Where SS[avg] is the weighted average of skill scores.
-         Required Args:
-            Exactly 2 entries for -model, the forecast model and reference For each term of the index:
-            -fcst_var, -fcst_lev, -fcst_lead, -line_type, -column, -weight
-            Where -line_type is CNT or CTS and -column is the statistic.
-            Optionally, specify other filters for each term, -fcst_thresh.

-      "go_index"
-         The GO Index is a special case of the skill score index consisting of a predefined set of variables, levels, lead times, statistics, and weights.
-         For lead times of 12, 24, 36, and 48 hours, it contains RMSE for:
-         - Wind Speed at the surface(b), 850(a), 400(a), 250(a) mb
-         - Dew point Temperature at the surface(b), 850(b), 700(b), 400(b) mB
-         - Temperature at the surface(b), 400(a) mB
-         - Height at 400(a) mB
-         - Sea Level Pressure(b)
-         Where (a) means weights of 4, 3, 2, 1 for the lead times, and (b) means weights of 8, 6, 4, 2 for the lead times.

-         Required Args: None

-      "ramp"
-         The ramp job operates on a time-series of forecast and observed values and is analogous to the RIRW (Rapid Intensification and Weakening) job supported by the tc_stat tool.
-The amount of change from one time to the next is computed for forecast and observed values.
-Those changes are thresholded to define events which are used to populate a 2x2 contingency table.

-         Required Args:
-            -ramp_thresh (-ramp_thresh_fcst or -ramp_thresh_obs)
-               For DYDT, threshold for the amount of change required to define an event.
-               For SWING, threshold the slope.
-            -swing_width val
-               Required for the swinging door algorithm width.

-         Optional Args:
-            -ramp_type str
-               Overrides the default ramp definition algorithm to be used.
-               May be set to DYDT (default) or SWING for the swinging door algorithm.
-            -line_type str
-               Overrides the default input line type, MPR.
-            -out_line_type str
-               Overrides the default output line types of CTC and CTS.
-               Set to CTC,CTS,MPR for all possible output types.
-            -column fcst_column,obs_column
-               Overrides the default forecast and observation columns to be used, FCST and OBS.
-            -ramp_time HH[MMSS] (-ramp_time_fcst or -ramp_time_obs)
-               Overrides the default ramp time interval, 1 hour.
-            -ramp_exact true/false (-ramp_exact_fcst or -ramp_exact_obs)
-               Defines ramps using an exact change (true, default) or maximum change in the time window (false).
-            -ramp_window width in HH[MMSS] format
-            -ramp_window beg end in HH[MMSS] format
-               Defines a search time window when attempting to convert misses to hits and false alarms to correct negatives.
-Use 1 argument to define a symmetric time window or 2 for an asymmetric window.
+|         For TCStat, the "-column" argument may be set to:
+|            "TRACK" for track, along-track, and cross-track errors.
+|            "WIND" for all wind radius errors.
+|            "TI" for track and maximum wind intensity errors.
+|            "AC" for along-track and cross-track errors.
+|            "XY" for x-track and y-track errors.
+|            "col" for a specific column name.
+|            "col1-col2" for a difference of two columns.
+|            "ABS(col or col1-col2)" for the absolute value.
+|
+|         Required Args: -line_type, -column
+|         Optional Args: -by column_name to specify case information

+                     * out_alpha to override default alpha value of 0.05

+                     * derive to derive statistics on the fly

+                     * column_union to summarize multiple columns

+|      "aggregate"
+|         To aggregate the STAT data for the STAT line type specified using
+|         the "-line_type" argument.
+The output of the job will be in the
+|         same format as the input line type specified.
+The following line
+|         types may be aggregated:
+|         -line_type FHO, CTC, MCTC,
+|                    SL1L2, SAL1L2, VL1L2, VAL1L2,
+|                    PCT, NBRCNT, NBRCTC, GRAD,
+|                    ISC, ECNT, RPS, RHIST, PHIST, RELP, SSVAR
+|         Required Args: -line_type
+|
+|      "aggregate_stat"
+|         To aggregate the STAT data for the STAT line type specified using
+|         the "-line_type" argument.
+The output of the job will be the line
+|         type specified using the "-out_line_type" argument.
+The valid
+|         combinations of "-line_type" and "-out_line_type" are listed below.
+|         -line_type FHO,   CTC,    -out_line_type CTS, ECLV
+|         -line_type MCTC           -out_line_type MCTS
+|         -line_type SL1L2, SAL1L2, -out_line_type CNT
+|         -line_type VL1L2          -out_line_type VCNT
+|         -line_type VL1L2, VAL1L2, -out_line_type WDIR (wind direction)
+|         -line_type PCT,           -out_line_type PSTD, PJC, PRC, ECLV
+|         -line_type NBRCTC,        -out_line_type NBRCTS
+|         -line_type ORANK,         -out_line_type ECNT, RPS, RHIST, PHIST,
+|                                                  RELP, SSVAR
+|         -line_type MPR,           -out_line_type FHO, CTC, CTS,
+|                                                  MCTC, MCTS, CNT,
+|                                                  SL1L2, SAL1L2,
+|                                                  VL1L2, VCNT,
+|                                                  PCT, PSTD, PJC, PRC, ECLV,
+|                                                  WDIR (wind direction)
+|         Required Args:
+|            -line_type, -out_line_type
+|         Additional Required Args for -line_type MPR:
+|            -out_thresh or -out_fcst_thresh and -out_obs_thresh
+|            When -out_line_type FHO, CTC, CTS, MCTC, MCTS,
+|                                PCT, PSTD, PJC, PRC
+|         Additional Optional Args for -line_type MPR:
+|            -mask_grid, -mask_poly, -mask_sid
+|            -out_thresh or -out_fcst_thresh and -out_obs_thresh
+|            -out_cnt_logic
+|            -out_wind_thresh or -out_fcst_wind_thresh and
+|            -out_obs_wind_thresh
+|            -out_wind_logic
+|            When -out_line_type WDIR
+|         Additional Optional Arg for:
+|            -line_type ORANK -out_line_type PHIST, SSVAR ...
+|            -out_bin_size
+|         Additional Optional Args for:
+|            -out_line_type ECLV ...
+|            -out_eclv_points
+|
+|      "ss_index"
+|         The skill score index job can be configured to compute a weighted
+|         average of skill scores derived from a configurable set of
+|         variables, levels, lead times, and statistics.
+The skill score
+|         index is computed using two models, a forecast model and a
+|         reference model.
+For each statistic in the index, a skill score
+|         is computed as:
+|            SS = 1 - (S[model]*S[model])/(S[reference]*S[reference])
+|         Where S is the statistic.
+|         Next, a weighted average is computed over all the skill scores.
+|         Lastly, an index value is computed as:
+|            Index = sqrt(1/(1-SS[avg]))
+|         Where SS[avg] is the weighted average of skill scores.
+|         Required Args:
+|            Exactly 2 entries for -model, the forecast model and reference
+|            For each term of the index:
+|            -fcst_var, -fcst_lev, -fcst_lead, -line_type, -column, -weight
+|            Where -line_type is CNT or CTS and -column is the statistic.
+|            Optionally, specify other filters for each term, -fcst_thresh.
+|
+|      "go_index"
+|         The GO Index is a special case of the skill score index consisting
+|         of a predefined set of variables, levels, lead times, statistics,
+|         and weights.
+|         For lead times of 12, 24, 36, and 48 hours, it contains RMSE for:
+|        - Wind Speed at the surface(b), 850(a), 400(a), 250(a) mb
+|         - Dew point Temperature at the surface(b), 850(b), 700(b), 400(b) mB
+|         - Temperature at the surface(b), 400(a) mB
+|         - Height at 400(a) mB
+|         - Sea Level Pressure(b)
+|         Where (a) means weights of 4, 3, 2, 1 for the lead times, and
+|         (b) means weights of 8, 6, 4, 2 for the lead times.
+|
+|         Required Args: None
+|
+|      "ramp"
+|         The ramp job operates on a time-series of forecast and observed
+|         values and is analogous to the RIRW (Rapid Intensification and
+|         Weakening) job supported by the tc_stat tool.
+The amount of change
+|         from one time to the next is computed for forecast and observed
+|         values.
+Those changes are thresholded to define events which are
+|         used to populate a 2x2 contingency table.
+|
+|         Required Args:
+|            -ramp_thresh (-ramp_thresh_fcst or -ramp_thresh_obs)
+|               For DYDT, threshold for the amount of change required to
+|               define an event.
+|               For SWING, threshold the slope.
+|            -swing_width val
+|               Required for the swinging door algorithm width.
+|
+|         Optional Args:
+|            -ramp_type str
+|               Overrides the default ramp definition algorithm to be used.
+|               May be set to DYDT (default) or SWING for the swinging door
+|               algorithm.
+|            -line_type str
+|               Overrides the default input line type, MPR.
+|            -out_line_type str
+|               Overrides the default output line types of CTC and CTS.
+|               Set to CTC,CTS,MPR for all possible output types.
+|            -column fcst_column,obs_column
+|               Overrides the default forecast and observation columns
+|               to be used, FCST and OBS.
+|            -ramp_time HH[MMSS] (-ramp_time_fcst or -ramp_time_obs)
+|               Overrides the default ramp time interval, 1 hour.
+|            -ramp_exact true/false (-ramp_exact_fcst or -ramp_exact_obs)
+|               Defines ramps using an exact change (true, default) or maximum
+|               change in the time window (false).
+|            -ramp_window width in HH[MMSS] format
+|            -ramp_window beg end in HH[MMSS] format
+|               Defines a search time window when attempting to convert misses
+|               to hits and false alarms to correct negatives.
+Use 1 argument
+|               to define a symmetric time window or 2 for an asymmetric
+|               window.
 Default window is 0 0, requiring an exact match.

    Job command FILTERING options to further refine the STAT data:
       Each optional argument may be used in the job specification multiple